Samsung/TizenRT/docs/ProtectedBuildGuide.md

 ### Userspace Initialization
 - Userspace initialization is performed during the boot up stage to initialize the  user space data and bss memory regions.
-- The userpsace data section is copied from the flash memory to the designated RAM memory region.
+- The userspace data section is copied from the flash memory to the designated RAM memory region.
 - The bss section is initialized with zeros.
 - If the flash does not support XIP, then the code section also needs to be copied from the flash to the designated area of RAM.
 - The start address and sizes of the code, data and bss sections can be found either in the USERSPACE object.